Our Printing Methods

 *indicates a neon ink – neon inks are not available for digital printing

-Foil stamping is also known as “foil embossing” or “hot foil stamping”—it’s all the same thing, and this prized printing method allows us to create really breathtaking gold wedding invitations, or silver wedding invitations, or whatever shine your heart desires.
+This prized printing method allows us to create really breathtaking gold wedding invitations, or silver wedding invitations, or whatever shine your heart desires.
 You can mix letterpress and foil stamping in a single design; print your invitation in soft colored foils (tawny! frost! pearl!); or go two tone, mixing a gold matte foil with a gold shine foil for a truly stunning look.
 You can also combine foil stamping with digital printing on our new Smooth Cotton paper (read more about our digital printing below).
 Foil stamped invitations can be recycled like any paper, though we bet your guests may hang onto theirs as keepsakes.

 Digital printing is a modern printing method that allows for a wide array of colors.
 Unlike letterpress printing or foil stamping, where ink or foil is actually pressed in to our paper one color at a time, digital printing is flat, and can print multiple colors at the same time.
 Right now, digital printing is only available on our 1-ply, Bella Smooth Cotton paper.
+We can duplex your digitally printed pieces for an additional charge.

 We can print any of our wedding invitation designs digitally.
 You can combine digital printing with letterpress printing or foil stamping for a truly personalized piece — create photo save the dates, birth announcements, or holiday cards using this new printing method.
 Check out our guidelines for submitted photography.
+Some designs (like Josephine and Olive) feature digital images that are printed in CMYK and don’t allow for color changes.
+That doesn’t mean we can’t customize these designs, so please be in touch if you want to talk about what we can do!

 You can see digital representations of our digital ink colors below.
 Custom digital inks are also available.